Brigsby Bear: Release

 The film premiered at the Eccles Theater at the Sundance Film Festival on January 23, 2017.
-Shortly after, Sony Pictures Classics (SPC) acquired distribution rights to the film for $5 million, which was far higher than the film's budget.
+Shortly after, Sony Pictures Classics (SPC) acquired distribution rights to the film for $5 million, which was far higher than the film's budget, beating out studios including The Orchard and Netflix, with Entertainment One and Universal Pictures looking to acquire foreign rights.
 The team behind the film were happy working with SPC, noting that they wanted no edits made to the film and were on the same page regarding keeping the film's plot line a secret in its marketing.
 They achieved this by only advertising the film's first 15 minutes.
 Mooney said they "always wanted it to be somewhat mysterious", while McCary said he was not "excited about the prospect of people going to this movie being a step ahead".

 After having a panel at the 2017 San Diego Comic-Con, the film's formal premiere was in New York on July 26, 2017, beginning its theatrical run on July 28.
 The film was released on DVD, Blu-ray, and digital download on November 14, 2017.